 On Sakurai Takahiro‘s “Kako warai” TV show, Tachibana displayed his vast knowledge in the quizzes, earning several things for free to spare Sakurai to having to pay for the foods presented.

-By the end of the show both Sakurai and the other guest came to the conclusion that they were before “Tachibana Kami” (God Tachibana), that saved them a lot of money with the quiz items.
+By the end of the show, both Sakurai and the other guest came to the conclusion that they were before “Tachibana Kami” (God Tachibana), which saved them a lot of money with the quiz items.

 Friendship with Satoshi Hino

 Ever since their BAOBAB days, Shinnosuke Tachibana and Satoshi Hino are close friends.
-Not only it was Satoshi that gave Tachibana a push back into the seiyuu business when he most needed, but he’s also his counterpart in several radio shows and even founded ELEKITER ROUND 0 together.
+Not only it was Satoshi that gave Tachibana a push back into the seiyuu industry when he most needed it, but he’s also his counterpart in several radio shows and even founded ELEKITER ROUND 0 together.

 Since Tachibana‘s debut that both share the same talent agencies (first BAOBAB and now on Axl-One).
 What more can be said about this duo?

-Tachibana is well know for his teasing demeanor.
+Tachibana is well known for his teasing demeanor.
 Satoshi Hino is often the main target of teasing.

 But his teasing isn’t directed only towards Satoshi – although it’s the most common and known target.
-Several voice actors and staff have been targets to Tachibana‘s deadly teasing.
+Several voice actors and staff have been targets of Tachibana‘s deadly teasing.